oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 #### Migration Guide

-This guide explains how to upgrade a CLI or plugin from the old Ioclif v1 libraries to the new `@oclif/core` library oclif v2 uses.
+This guide explains how to upgrade a CLI or plugin from the old oclif v1 libraries to the new `@oclif/core` library oclif v2 uses.

 https://github.com/oclif/core/blob/main/MIGRATION.md